Initially in July, the stage is postponed to Sunday September 13.

 – How to get there on that day?

 Visit our access and transport page and locate us on a map.
 For your information, the top of the climb will be closed to cars 10 days prior to the race until the end of the stage, but you will still be able to reach the top on your bike or hiking to the top for the bravest ones.
-As all 4 roads leading to the top will be closed on the day of the stage, we presently do not know if shuttles will be organised to drive you up there.
+As all 4 roads leading to the top will be closed on the day of the stage (4 hours before the race) we presently do not know if shuttles will be organised to drive you up there.

 – Where is the best place to watch the race?